Top author reveals bullying ordeal at Edinburgh private school

 “Some teachers, usually the younger ones, were decent people, looking on me with puzzlement rather than scorn.
 Others, though, would mock me themselves, knowing it would get a laugh from the boys.
 One teacher, I remember, got a laugh by describing me as sitting staring into space like a ‘contented cow’.

-“By the time I was 14, I was, I now realise, becoming seriously mentally ill: completely isolated, hardly aware of what was being said in the classroom, consumed with rage, plagued by migraines and tormented by thoughts of suicide and burning down the school.
-There were some compassionate teachers; but, though they tried to help, I was beyond their intervention.”
+“By the time I was 14, I was, I now realise, becoming seriously mentally ill – completely isolated, hardly aware of what was being said in the classroom, consumed with rage, plagued by migraines and tormented by thoughts of suicide and burning down the school.”

-He walked out of Watson’s as soon as he could legally leave school, at 15, and refused to go back.
+Sansom walked out of Watson’s as soon as he could legally leave school, at the age of 15, and refused to go back.

-He spent a year in a psychiatric hospital, where he said the staff “saved my life, just as I feel my time at Watson’s nearly destroyed it”.

 Watson’s principal George Roffe apologised unreservedly to Sansom.
-He said: “Like any good school, we are constantly looking to update and improve our practices and to learn from the past.
-We closely guard our responsibility to protect and nurture children.”
+He said: “Like any good school, we are constantly looking to update and improve our practices and to learn from the past.”